reactGo/reactGo/README.md

 5. Mongoose for MongoDB
 6. Includes a Procfile to enable deployment to Heroku.

+## Mission

+The aim of this repo is to incorporate the best practices to building a non-trivial apps with Reactjs and Node.
+I am working to document this repo extensively so it would be easy for both beginners and experts to begin dev-ing on it without pulling your hair out.

 ## Why alt?

 Having isomorphic React was one of my key criteria when choosing a Flux library, which helped narrow down the scope of libraries.
 I found alt's implementation to be clean and simple, and like the option to allow us to create flux instances or using singeltons (and flushing the stores).

-## Mission
+## Why postgresql?

-The aim of this repo is to incorporate the best practices to building a non-trivial apps with Reactjs and Node.
-I am working to document this repo extensively so it would be easy for both beginners and experts to begin dev-ing on it without pulling your hair out.
+I am all for using MongoDB for a boilerplate (which is why I am leaving it in).
+However, I am of the opinion that mongoDB will not satisfy all of a growing app's needs.
+Hence, postgres (which is a beauty).

 ## Instructions